 Can I send previously published work?

 Not for this contest.
-However, if you have something previously published in a now-defunct journal that you want to submit, you can head to our other open call for our online special Reprints Only Issue for free (you can also submit original work for the contest if you have a reprint under consideration for that online issue).
+However, if you have something previously published in a now-defunct journal that you want to submit, you can head to our other open call for our online special Reprints Only Issue (you can still submit original work for the contest if you have a reprint under consideration for that online issue).

 Prize Info: